Year-End Fundraising Strategies for a Nonprofit

 - The donor then fills out his payment information and confirms the donation.

-- The transaction is finalized via confirmation email sent to the donor.
+- The transaction is finalized via a confirmation email sent to the donor.

 Make sure the form they enter their personal information into is secure and as always, gives them multiple donation amounts so they can choose to donate the amount that best fits their budget.

 Advertise your text giving campaign as an easy and speedy way to donate for your busy supporters.
-Text-to-give works wonderfully at an event for instance.
-Project the instructions and code on a screen and donors can give while they are also having fun.
-Happy year-end fundraising!
+Text-to-give works wonderfully at an event, for instance.
+Project the instructions and code on a screen, and donors can give while they are also having fun.

 Karrie Wozniak is an expert on mobile fundraising.
-She is Vice President Marketing at BidPal, the leading mobile fundraising software company that helps nonprofits engage more donors and raise more money.
+She is Vice President Marketing at onecause, a mobile fundraising software company.